Electro-mechanical coupling

 which yields undistorted propagation patterns even on coarse meshes.

-For the sake of saving compute time only 100 ms activity are simulated
+For the sake of saving compute time we use a resolution of 4 mm.

 As before in experiment exp01, we solve only the EP problem with the active stress plug-in enabled